Leehoang-0405/geelong-business-awards-review/README.md

-# 🏆 Geelong Business Excellence Awards (GBEA) Review – Strategic Redesign Project
+# 🏆 Geelong Business Excellence Awards (GBEA) Review – Strategic Redesign of a Regional Awards Program

-## 🌟 Highlights
+## Executive Summary
-- Conducted a comprehensive review of the **Geelong Business Excellence Awards (GBEA)** submission process.
-- Identified key participation barriers including **submission length (30+ hours)** and limited representation from larger firms.
-- Designed a new **tiered submission model** with modular sections to improve accessibility and engagement.
-- Proposed **award category realignment** to streamline judging workload and enhance inclusivity.
-- Delivered an **implementation roadmap** for 2025–2026 with measurable KPIs ahead of the Nyaal Banyul relaunch.
+The Geelong Business Excellence Awards (GBEA) faced declining participation from mid to large businesses due to a time intensive, complex submission process that required 30+ hours to complete.
+As part of a consulting engagement with the Geelong Chamber of Commerce, I worked on redesigning the awards structure and submission experience to remove participation barriers, improve inclusivity, and reduce judging workload.
+The outcome was a two stage submission model, streamlined award categories, and a digital first roadmap designed to materially increase submissions, improve applicant experience, and make the program scalable ahead of its major relaunch at the Nyaal Banyul Convention Centre.

+This project demonstrates how I approach ambiguous business problems: diagnose before prescribing, design for real user constraints, and align operational change to strategic outcomes.

 ---

-## ℹ️ Overview
-This project was completed as part of the **Australian Business Consultancy (ABC) Program** under the **Faculty of Business and Law at Deakin University**.
-The consulting team partnered with the **Geelong Chamber of Commerce** to review and redesign the **Geelong Business Excellence Awards (GBEA)** — one of Australia’s longest-running regional business award programs.

-The goal was to help the Chamber attract a broader, more diverse range of entrants by improving usability, inclusivity, and participation experience across businesses of all sizes.
+## Why this problem mattered

+The GBEA is one of Australia’s longest running regional business awards, but its submission process had become a strategic liability rather than an asset.

+Key issues identified:
+- Entry completion times exceeding 30 hours discouraged small and time poor businesses
+- Larger firms were underrepresented due to misaligned categories and effort-to-reward mismatch
+- Judges faced high cognitive load from long, inconsistent submissions
+- Feedback to non finalists was limited, reducing repeat participation

+Left unaddressed, the awards risked shrinking relevance, declining submission volume, and reputational erosion at a time when the Chamber was planning a high profile relaunch.

 ---

-## 📈 Key Analytical Components

-### **Research & Diagnostic Analysis**
-- Mapped the **current submission workflow** and identified friction points such as complex forms and time-intensive entries.
-- Benchmarked GBEA against **five national and regional award programs** (e.g., Telstra Best of Business Awards) for comparison.
-- Conducted **stakeholder interviews** and thematic analysis to gather feedback from past applicants and judges.

-### **Submission Process Redesign**
-- Introduced a **two-tier submission structure**:
-  - *Stage 1:* Quick Expression of Interest (5–10 questions).
-  - *Stage 2:* Detailed application only for shortlisted participants.
-- Recommended a **modular question set** with weighted scoring to reflect business size and maturity.
-- Proposed a **digital submission dashboard** for tracking progress, autosaving entries, and enabling collaborative completion.

-### **Category Streamlining & Inclusivity**
-- Reviewed all **20 award categories**, identifying overlap and redundancy.
-- Proposed realignment into **12 key categories** grouped by business lifecycle and innovation focus.
-- Suggested dedicated recognition streams for **emerging entrepreneurs**, **sustainability**, and **community leadership**.

-### **Judging & Feedback Enhancement**
-- Recommended structured **rubrics with standardised weighting** to improve transparency and reduce volunteer workload.
-- Designed a **judging dashboard** to automate score aggregation and feedback reports.
-- Introduced a **centralised feedback framework** for non-finalists, encouraging re-engagement in subsequent years.
+## Demonstration of Skills and Capabilities

+This project demonstrates my ability to:
+- Diagnose complex operational problems with multiple stakeholders
+- Translate qualitative insight into scalable process design
+- Balance inclusivity, efficiency, and strategic positioning
+- Design systems with measurable business outcomes in mind
+- Communicate recommendations at an executive decision making level
+- These skills are directly transferable to roles in consulting, strategy, marketing operations, and analytics driven environments.

 ---

-## 💡 Strategic Recommendations

-### **1. Process Simplification**
-- Adopt a **two-stage submission process** to lower entry barriers and encourage participation from micro and mid-sized firms.
-- Introduce **clear time estimates** for each section and provide downloadable templates for offline completion.

-### **2. Digital Transformation**
-- Develop a **web-based platform** for submissions, status tracking, and feedback collection.
-- Integrate automated **email notifications and reminders** for incomplete or pending submissions.

-### **3. Category Optimisation**
-- Consolidate overlapping awards (e.g., *Innovation in Business* and *Emerging Business*) into broader, theme-based categories.
-- Create a new **Diversity & Inclusion Award** and a **Community Impact Award** to reflect evolving business values.

-### **4. Engagement Expansion**
-- Launch **pre-submission workshops** and short webinars to guide applicants through the process.
-- Build targeted campaigns to attract **larger businesses** and **first-time entrants**.

-### **5. Implementation Roadmap**
-- **Phase 1 (2025):** Process mapping, pilot testing, and stakeholder consultation.
-- **Phase 2 (2026):** Full digital rollout aligned with the **Nyaal Banyul Convention Centre launch**.
-- **Phase 3 (Post-2026):** Ongoing review, KPI tracking, and refinement.
+## My role and ownership

+This was a team based consulting engagement.
+My primary responsibilities included:
+- Mapping the end to end submission and judging workflow to identify friction points
+- Leading benchmarking analysis against national and regional award programs
+- Co-designing the two stage submission model and modular question structure
+- Dveloping the KPI framework used to evaluate participation, effort reduction, and judge experience post implementation

+I was accountable for translating qualitative insights into concrete process and structural changes.

 ---

+## What changed as a result of this work

+### **1. Submission process redesign**
+**Before:**
+Single stage submission requiring full completion upfront, regardless of business size or likelihood of shortlisting.

+**After:**
+Two stage model:
+- Stage 1: Short expression of interest with 5 to 10 targeted questions
+- Stage 2: Detailed submission required only for shortlisted entrants

+**Why it mattered:**
+Lowered initial effort barriers, increased accessibility, and reduced wasted effort for non progressing applicants.

+### **2. Modular and weighted assessment structure**
+**Before:**
+Uniform questions applied across all businesses, disadvantaging smaller and early stage firms.

+**After:**
+Modular question sets with weighted scoring aligned to business size and maturity.

+**Why it mattered:**
+Improved fairness, comparability, and perceived legitimacy of judging outcomes.

+### **3. Award category realignment**
+**Before:**
+20 overlapping categories with unclear differentiation.

+**After:**
+Consolidation into 12 strategic categories grouped by lifecycle stage and innovation focus, with dedicated recognition for sustainability, community impact, and emerging leaders.

+**Why it mattered:**
+Reduced complexity, improved storytelling for entrants, and lowered judging workload.

+### **4. Digital first experience and feedback loop**
+**Before:**
+Manual submissions with limited visibility and minimal feedback for non finalists.

+**After:**
+Proposed digital submission dashboard with autosave, progress tracking, collaborative completion, and standardised feedback generation.

+**Why it mattered:**
+Improved applicant experience, judge efficiency, and long term re engagement.

+---

-## 🧩 Expected Impact
+## Expected Impact
 - **Increase submission volume by 25–30%** across small to large business segments.
 - **Reduce average completion time** from 30+ hours to under 10 hours.
 - Improve **judge satisfaction and turnaround time** by 40%.